cebert/antzer-aws-classic-game-challenge/src/assets/images/README.md

 * Clearly visible antennae and six legs
 * No transparency—sprites must fill each 192×1024 frame
 * Consistent size across all frames
+* **Optimized rendering**: Linear filtering enabled for smooth scaling from 192px to 72px display

 ---